kubecost/docs/install-and-configure/advanced-configuration/user-management/microsoft-entra-id-sso-integration-for-kubecost.md

-# Microsoft Entra ID SSO Integration for Kubecost
+# Microsoft Entra ID SAML Integration for Kubecost

 {% hint style="info" %}
 SSO and RBAC are only officially supported on Kubecost Enterprise plans.